 Our main mission is to honor Hoosier veterans, and ensure that the sacrifices they've made to defend our great nation and preserve our freedoms are not forgotten.
 We are equally committed to educating citizens about the military history of our state and country, and especially about those who served, and in many cases made the ultimate sacrifice, so that we may live the lifestyle we so often take for granted.
 In today's world, fewer and fewer citizens serve in the military; therefore, there are fewer civic leaders, legislators, teachers, and parents who can relate first-hand what it means to serve in the Armed Forces.
 We feel it is important for all Americans, and especially our youth, to hear this story.

 I sincerely hope you will visit the Indiana War Memorial Museum, located at 431 N. Meridian St., and the Col. Eli Lilly Civil War Museum on Monument Circle, whenever your travels bring you to Indianapolis.
-Both are open Wednesday through Sunday, the IWM Museum from 9 AM to 5 PM, and the Civil War Museum from 10 AM to 5 PM.
+The IWM Museum is open Wednesday through Sunday from 9 AM to 5 PM, and the Civil War Museum Friday through Sunday from 10:30 AM to 5:30 PM.
 Admission is free.
 I assure you that you will not be disappointed.
 Please stop by and see the best kept secret in Indiana, and learn something about the heroes and heritage of our state and country.

 J. Stewart Goodwin